copilotly/copilotly-resources/resources/installation/edge.md

 ## Installation

-Installing Copilotly for Chrome Web Browser is easy and requires just a couple steps.
+Installing Copilotly for Edge Browser is easy and requires just a couple steps.

 ### Step 1: Find Copilotly Extension in Chrome Web Store

 - Navigate to [Copilotly Extension](https://chrome.google.com/webstore/detail/copilotly-your-personal-a/fnpfnkfggchkcaheehdgmdapnomokajo?hl=en&authuser=1).

-- Click on the **Add To Chrome** button as shown below.
+- Click on the **Add To Chrome** button as shown below to add to your Edge Browser.

 ![Add to chrome](./img/add-to-chrome.png)